China launches first equity options, investors bet stock prices to rise

 SHANGHAI China launched its first stock options on the Shanghai Stock Exchange on Monday, offering investors a new hedging tool for trading index heavyweights, which regulators long have hoped to boost.

-Regulators are essentially guiding investors into blue chips, which most retail investors have avoided in favour of smaller firms, whose valuations have been pushed up.
+Regulators are essentially guiding investors into blue chips, which most retail investors have avoided in favor of smaller firms, whose valuations have been pushed up.

 Components in the SSE50 index have average price-to-earnings ratio of 10 times, compared with 17 times for the broader market.